Being from South America and now living in the United States, I’ve seen two completely different worlds of marketing.

-No two countries are alike, but as a child growing up, I was exposed to all of them at some point, and I can tell you, the unique aspects of each country are not hard to see.
+No two countries are alike, but as a child growing up, I was exposed to all of them at some point.
+I can tell you, the unique aspects of each country are not hard to see.
 Let me show you what I mean.

 First, I’ll share a great commercial from 1998.

-For Brazil, soccer is not just a match, it’s a defining part of the culture that involves the whole country.
-We scream we cry, and we put all our soul into that sport.
-So it’s no wonder it’s prominent in the country’s marketing, too.
+For Brazil, soccer is not just a match.
+It’s a defining part of the culture that involves the whole country.
+We scream, we cry, and we put all our soul into that sport — so it’s no wonder how prominent it is in the country’s marketing.

 On the other hand, Argentina is well known for its European influence.
 It’s a country of people who appreciate great plays, movies, reading and so on.
 This commercial from 2012, for example, shows the endless battle between man and woman in a very theatrical way that connects back to the roots of Argentinian culture.